rotate for navigation Innocad Logo

 NEW PROJECT

-Our recently completed Fractal Chapel at LKH Graz serves as a prayer and retreat room for patients, medical workers, and visitors.
+Our recently completed Fractal Chapel at the University Hospital Graz serves as a prayer and retreat room for patients, medical workers, and visitors.
 Spanning 35 square meters with a double-height ceiling and a glass facade, the sanctuary follows religious scenography, featuring a low entry that opens to an 8-meter-tall space.
 Designed to create a warm, calming atmosphere within the hospital, it incorporates biophilic design strategies such as natural light, materials, and fractal patterns.
 A spiraling perforated screen symbolizes the human life cycle while concealing functional areas like the sacristy and multimedia equipment.
 The cut-out panels allow light to filter through, enhancing the sense of time and movement.

 ARCHITEKTUR AKTUELL